CMartinETH/GESS-Simus/README.md

 ## Reproducibility

-1. Download the file xxxx
+1. Download the file LIGHT_Triangle_Freewalk.py
 2. Make sure you have matplotlib and numpy installed <br>
   2.2 If you have installed it already, skip to task 3<br>
   2.1   If you do not have it, you can download and install it by opening a terminal / command line, (activating your